liaoq/StreamingNorm/README.md

 1. **Uses PyTorch autograd**: Implements streaming normalization as a custom autograd function
 2. **Automatic weight update detection**: The `weight_update_detector` is handled automatically - no manual setting required
-3. **Efficient storage**: Uses incremental averaging instead of storing full history (more memory efficient)
-4. **L2 normalization**: Currently implements L2 normalization (standard deviation).
+3. **L2 normalization**: Currently implements L2 normalization (standard deviation).
 L1 normalization can be added as an extension.

 ## Comparison with Other Methods